ScoutmasterBucky/ScoutmasterBucky/site/nova-lab/supernova/scouts-bsa-activity-topics/index.md

 ---
-title: Venturing and Sea Scouts Activity Topics
+title: Scouts BSA Activity Topics
 layout: nova
 ---

-Each STEM field — science, technology, engineering, mathematics — offers a choice of three Supernova activity topics.
+Each STEM field—science, technology, engineering, mathematics—offers a choice of three Supernova activity topics.
 These are two-part, hands-on, high-level activities created to challenge you and help you continue along your STEM journey to excellence.
 Part 1 involves research, preparation, set up, coordination, and/or organization.
 Part 2 includes elements such as analysis, reflection, experimentation, design, or invention, and culminates in a report created by you.

 ### Report Format Options

 No matter what STEM activity you choose, you will need to create a report.
-Reports are a regular part of the work of professionals in STEM fields, so this will be good preparation for future career demands.
-Notice it doesn’t say write a report.
+Reports are a regular part of the work of professionals in various STEM fields, so these tasks will be good preparation for future career demands.
+Notice that it doesn’t say write a report.
 You are not restricted to just writing a report, although you may choose to do so if you like.
-Any report will probably involve some writing, but the report itself may be created and presented in any number of ways.
+Any report will probably involve some writing on your part, but the report itself may be created and presented in any number of ways.
 Use your imagination!

-You may choose from any format below for your report, or you may create a combination of formats.
+You may choose from any of the formats below for your report, or you may create a combination of these formats.
 You may create something entirely new as long as your Supernova mentor approves.
-The objective is for you to communicate to others in a way that helps them understand what you have learned and how you learned it.
+The objective is for you to communicate what you have learned to others in a way that helps them understand what you learned and how you learned it.

 * Oral report
 * Written report